 Reference USA: Includes US and Canadian businesses.
 Ability to search by name, SIC code, keyword, industry, size, geographic location, etc. to create lists of similar business.

-Business Source Premier: Provides full text articles from more than 2,200 journals.
+Business Source Complete: Provides full text articles from more than 2,200 journals.

 Regional Business News: Provides full text articles from 75 business journals, newspapers and newswires

 Value Line Investment Survey: Search company data and much more.